SAGE Publishing values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

 This policy (together with any other resources referred to in it) set out the basis on which any personal information you provide to us (or data we collect about you from other sources) will be processed (meaning collected, stored, and otherwise used) by us.

-Please note that this policy may be further supplemented by terms included on other SAGE websites you may register with.
+Please note that this policy may be further supplemented by terms included on other SAGE websites where you might register.

 Please read this policy carefully as it sets out what you can expect from us and gives you our contact details if you wish to ask any questions or raise concerns about how we are processing your personal information.